symfony/symfony-standard/README.md

 Symfony Standard Edition
 ========================

+**WARNING**: This distribution does not support Symfony 4.
+See the [Installing & Setting up the Symfony Framework][15] page to find a replacement that fits you best.

 Welcome to the Symfony Standard Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.